Skip to content

 Local data

-Once remote data has been fetched, you most likely want to persist it on disk.
-There are two new options for this: either serialize the entire data class, or save the actual data to CSV or HDF5.
-Each dataset can be stored in a single flat file, which makes it easier to work with than a database.
-Upon saving, the data can be effortlessly loaded back either by deserializing, or by using data classes that specialize in loading data from CSV and HDF5 files.
-These classes support a variety of features, including filtering by row and datetime ranges, updating, chunking, and even a smart dataset search that can traverse sub-directories recursively and return datasets that match a specific glob pattern or regular expression 🧲
+• Once you have fetched remote data, you will most likely want to save it to disk.
+There are two new options for this: you can either serialize the entire data class, or save the actual data to CSV or HDF5.
+Each dataset can be stored in a single flat file, which makes handling the data easier than using a database.
+After saving, you can easily load the data back either by deserializing or by using data classes that specialize in loading from CSV and HDF5 files.
+These classes support a range of features, including filtering by row and datetime ranges, updating, chunking, and even a smart dataset search that can recursively walk through sub-directories and return datasets that match a specific glob pattern or regular expression 🧲

 Fetch and save symbols separately, then load them back jointly